microsoft/azure-health-data-services-toolkit/samples/README.md

 | [Memory/Redis Cache](./FeatureSamples/MemoryCacheAndRedisProvider/) | Shows how to use a memory cache with Redis backing. |
 | [Service Bus Channel](./FeatureSamples/ServiceBusChannel/) | Shows how to use a Service Bus Channel. |
 | [Simple External API](./FeatureSamples/SimpleExternalApiCustomOperation/) | Shows how an external API could be used with a custom operation. |

-## Use Case Samples

-These samples will show you how to implement a real FHIR customization use case, end-to-end.

-*Coming soon!*